paullabis/play-websockets-chat/README.md

-# Simple multi-chat application with Play Framework and WebSockets
+# Simple multi-channel chat application with Play Framework and WebSockets

 This is a version of the [Play](http://www.playframework.com/) websockets [chat sample](https://github.com/playframework/playframework/tree/master/samples/java/websocket-chat) that uses play default cache that allow light functionality for multiple chatroom that works across multiple nodes.